smithajo/GCP/README.md

  * Flexible:
     Can specify custom docker image to run in appengine.

+## Anthos

+  Hybrid cloud service used to manage Kubernetes clusters in any cloud platform from one location, easy and efficient management of workload.

 # Cloud pub/sub
   Allows to decouple services, say frontend and backend in instances where you need to scale your application the frontend scales far more efficiently (owing to their stateless nature) compared to the backend (cloud SQL database service), therefore it becomes necessary to make the frontend instead communicate to a cloud pub/sub topic where tasks can be queued up and allowing the backend services to consume these tasks at whatever rate that it can without lose of data.